-To archive the Token Alice has created, you need to get a handle on its contract ID.
-In scenarios, you do this using <- notation.
+To archiveCmd the Token Alice has created, you need to get a handle on its contract ID.
+In scripts, you do this using <- notation.
 That's because the contract ID needs to be retrieved from the ledger.
 How this works is discussed in 5 Adding constraints to a contract.

-This scenario first checks that Bob cannot archive Alice's Token and then Alice successfully archives it:
+This script first checks that Bob cannot archive Alice's Token and then Alice successfully archives it:

 '''

-token test 3 = scenario do
+token_test_3 = do

-alice <- getParty "Alice"
+alice <- allocateParty "Alice"

-bob <- getParty "Bob"
+bob <- allocateParty "Bob"

-alice token <- submit alice do
+alice_token <- submit alice do

-create Token with owner = alice
+createCmd Token with owner = alice

+'''

+'''

 submitMustFail bob do

-archive alice token
+archiveCmd alice_token

 submit alice do

-archive alice token

 '''